Golf Course Review - Union League Liberty Hill

 At all costs, avoid the sand to make par or better, otherwise bogey could be

-in the cards.
 The final hole is what The ACE Club is all about.
 At 602 yards,

 the hole is the second longest on the course.
 With water protecting the green